Spectrally distinguishing symmetric spaces I: Introduction

 where $E$ is the Einstein constant of $(M,g)$ (i.e.\ $\Rc(g)=Eg$).
 Furthermore, Kröncke~\cite[Thm.~1.3]{Kroencke15} proved that a $\nu$-unstable Einstein manifold of positive scalar curvature is necessarily dynamically unstable.

 The $G$-invariant Einstein metrics on the spaces \eqref{eq:realizacionesG/H} were classified by Ker~\cite{Kerr96}.
-It turned out that every $G$-invariant Einstein metric on $\Squaternionic[n]$ is symmetric and, there is only one (up to homotheties) non-symmetric $G$-invariant Einstein metric on $\Scomplex[n]$.
+She showed that every $G$-invariant Einstein metric on $\Squaternionic[n]$ is symmetric, and that (up to homotheties) there is only one non-symmetric $G$-invariant Einstein metric on $\Scomplex[n]$.
 The $\nu$-stability for irreducible compact symmetric spaces was decided by Cao and He~\cite{CaoHe15}.
-Theorem~\ref{thm1:nu-unstable} shows that a non-symmetric $G$-invariant Einstein manifold on $\Scomplex[n]$ is $\nu$-unstable, and consequently dynamically unstable.
+Theorem~\ref{thm1:nu-unstable} shows that a non-symmetric $G$-invariant Einstein metric on $\Scomplex[n]$ is $\nu$-unstable, and consequently dynamically unstable.